mchrisman/zero-kerf-laser-jigsaw/index.md

-# A technique for accurate laser cutting on upside-down digital prints (especially for making kerf-adjusted jigsaw puzzles)
+# A technique for accurate laser cutting on upside-down digital prints.
+A tutorial on how to make zero-kerf laser-cut jigsaw puzzles.

 This method uses a Measurement and Alignment (MAP) sled, the goal being "naked-eye perfect" cut alignment.